What We Know About The App That Delayed Iowa's Caucus Results

 Iowa's Democrats had hoped that a new smartphone app designed to collect the results of its caucuses would let the party get the count out to the public more quickly.

 But as of Tuesday afternoon, the state's Democratic Party was still struggling to report the outcome of Monday night's caucuses, blaming the delay on problems with that app.
+Finally, shortly after 5 p.m., the party began releasing results.

+Shortly before releasing the results, Iowa Democratic Party chair Troy Price said Monday night's reporting mishap was "unacceptable" and offered an apology.
+He reiterated that his priority is the "accuracy and integrity" of the results.

+Shadow Inc., the company that developed the app for the party, apologized for the delay in a series of tweets Tuesday afternoon.

+The company said that it will "apply the lessons learned in the future" and that it has "already corrected the underlying technology issue.
+We take these issues very seriously, and are committed to improving and evolving to support the Democratic Party's goal of modernizing its election processes."

+As the Iowa Democratic Party has confirmed, the underlying data and collection process via Shadow’s mobile caucus app was sound and accurate, but our process to transmit that caucus results data generated via the app to the IDP was not.— Shadow, Inc. (@ShadowIncHQ) February 4, 2020

-The party said it has determined "with certainty" that "the underlying data" via its new app "was sound."
-In a statement Tuesday morning, party chair Troy Price said the app was recording data accurately, but "it was reporting out only partial data" because of a "coding issue in the reporting system."
+The Iowa Democratic Party said it has determined "with certainty" that "the underlying data" via its new app "was sound."
+In a statement Tuesday morning, Price said the app was recording data accurately, but "it was reporting out only partial data" because of a "coding issue in the reporting system."

 Party staff then turned to entering data manually, which took longer than expected, Price said.

-Note: A previous version of this story incorrectly said Holly Christine Brown was appointed last week as the Asian/Pacific Islander caucus chair for the Iowa Democratic Party.
-Brown actually has been chair of her caucus for over a year but was appointed as a precinct chair last week.